-The subject should not be seen merely as a possible choice for brilliant linguists.
-Latin at GCSE involves a stimulating combination of language, literature and classical studies.
-High grades are attainable by any candidate who has made a good start to the language, is interested and is prepared to work.
+Learning Latin offers students direct access to some of the most impressive, challenging and influential literature the world has produced, literature that still underlies much of western culture.
+It also brings the ancient Romans to life, in everything from gladiators to steamy love poetry, bridge-building to the theory of politics.
+Latin should not be seen merely as a possible choice for brilliant linguists.
+At GCSE, the subject involves a stimulating combination of language, literature and classical studies.
+High grades regularly gained by students who have made a good start to the language, are interested and are prepared to work.

-The coursebook followed is Discenda, which has been developed in-house to meet the needs of Caterham pupils following the course to GCSE level.
+The linguistic course used at Caterham is Discenda, a specially written iBook written by the department and tailored around the demands of the new GCSE syllabus.
+Pupils learn grammar and the remaining GCSE vocabulary methodically, and, through a mixture of consolidation and practice, fine-tune their language work.
 Handbooks are also produced for each of the set texts, to provide candidates with useful background material, notes, vocabulary and practice questions.